-Fat is important for maintenance of healthy skin, to help with the regulation of cholesterol metabolism and as a precursor of prostaglandins, which are hormonelike substances that help regulate some body processes.
-Dietary fat also aids the body in absorbing Vitamins A, D, E and K.
+Fat is important for the maintenance of healthy skin, to help with the regulation of cholesterol metabolism and as a precursor of prostaglandins, which are hormonelike substances that help regulate some body processes.
+Dietary fat also aids the body in absorbing Vitamins A, D, E and K

 What does palm oil contribute to health?

-Palm oil, like other fats, ensures proper growth and enables the body to absorb fat soluble vitamins.
-In addition, palm oil helps in keeping up the HDL (‘good’) cholesterol levels.
+Palm oil, like other fats, ensures proper growth and enables the body to absorb fat-soluble vitamins.
+In addition, palm oil helps in keeping up the HDL, or ‘good’, cholesterol levels.

 What are palm-based oleochemicals?

 Oleochemicals refer to chemicals derived from oils and fats which have been broken down into their constituent fatty acids and glycerol.
 These products can be further modified to produce various types of oleo-derivatives.

 Oleochemicals are often divided into two categories, namely basic oleochemicals and derivatives.
 Oleochemicals which are sourced from palm oil or palm kernel oil are known as palm-based oleochemicals.
 Malaysia is the world largest producer of oleochemicals, most of which are palm-based.

 Palm-based oleochemicals have properties that are suitable for personal care products including skincare, hair care, oral care and cosmetics.
 In these products, the oleochemicals and their derivatives provide lubricity, humectants, emulsifiers, emollients, viscosity modifiers, lather improvers, conditioners and sheen.